Pass on the Pouch: Why Picky Eaters & Sensory Kids May Need Less Food Pouches

 You don’t need to toss every pouch in your pantry.
 Instead, balance convenience with developmental benefits:

-Pair Pouches with Real Food: Offer a small chunk of banana, a slice of cheese, or a veggie stick alongside a pouch.
+Pair Food Pouches with Real Food: Offer a small chunk of banana, a slice of cheese, or a veggie stick alongside a pouch.
 This keeps chewing skills active.

 Practice Utensil Use Daily: Even if it’s messy, let your toddler scoop yogurt, poke fruit with a fork, or stir their own oatmeal.